KingGamingYT/discord-no-mosaic/README.md

 # discord-no-mosaic
-Attempts to remove the newer "Media Mosaic" media layout on Discord, replacing it with the old method of listing attachments vertically used until 2023.
+A plugin for BetterDiscord which reverts various parts of the "Media Mosaic" media layout on Discord, replacing it with the old style of displaying attachments vertically <ins>& uncropped</ins> used until 2023.
+Includes various toggles to alter its accuracy.

 If you have any problems, please make an issue!

-If anyone would like to submit a PR to fix anything, feel free, as I do not know JS that well.
+<sup>PRs welcome!</sup>

 ###### Before